 I have no experience in game making software, can I still be involved?

-Can I submit a paper-based game?
+Can I submit a non-video game?

 Which programs can be used in making the game?

 Any, as long as it is possible to open and play the game as a standalone.
 The game needs to be packaged so that it can run without the software with which it was created.
 It’s worth double checking this by running and checking the finished game on a different computer.